Watch This Daredevil Ad Shot by a Drone From Way Up | Digital Trends

 Emirates said that although a casting call to its cabin crew resulted in a number of eager responses, the ad’s producers ended up going with Nicole Smith-Ludvik, a professional skydiving instructor.

 Prior to taking up her position at the top of the enormous structure, Smith-Ludvik underwent rigorous training to ensure that all of the necessary safety harnesses (concealed, of course) would be firmly fixed in place during her elevated adventure.
-No, not even Tom Cruise went out without safety kit when he performed the same stunt during filming of Mission: Impossible – Ghost Protocol in 2011.
+No, not even Tom Cruise went out without a safety kit when he performed the same stunt during filming of Mission: Impossible — Ghost Protocol in 2011.

-Once in position, a drone was flown all the way up to meet the Smith-Ludvik, recording a close-up of her face before pulling away to reveal her true, rather terrifying location.
-While a helicopter could also have been used to film the shot, you could never have flown that close to the actor without whipping up a disruptive wind, while a telephoto lens would’ve ruined the natural-looking scene captured at the start that offers no clue as to her extraordinary position.
+Once in position, a drone was flown all the way up to meet Smith-Ludvik, recording a close-up of her face before pulling away to reveal her true, rather terrifying location.
+While a helicopter also could have been used to film the shot, you could never have flown that close to the actor without whipping up a disruptive wind, while a telephoto lens would’ve ruined the natural-looking scene captured at the start that offers no clue as to her extraordinary location.

 Afterwards, the skydiver said the experience was “without a doubt, one of the most amazing and exciting stunts I’ve ever done.”